Skip to main content

 Research Online, UK; ACD Sept.
 2025

-As mentioned, with its golden wallpaper, pagoda-style framing of the window, and inclusion of figurines and instruments—such as the gong—the idea of the room at once suggests refinement of its imaginary globetrotters: or at the very much, the idea of wanting to be seen that way.
+The Penthouse space conveys a strong tone of cultural hybridity and curated identity.
+With its golden wallpaper, pagoda-style framing of the window, and inclusion of figurines and instruments—such as the gong—the idea of the room at once suggests refinement of its imaginary globetrotters: or at the very least, the idea of wanting to be seen that way.

 <a href="/omeka/items/browse?advanced%5B0%5D%5Belement_id%5D=50&advanced%5B0%5D%5Btype%5D=is+exactly&advanced%5B0%5D%5Bterms%5D=A+Zoom+Capture+of+the+Pagoda+Style+Frame+Balcony+in+the+Penthouse%2C+created+by+Mrs.+Fisher%2C+%5Bca.+1940s-1950s%5D">A Zoom Capture of the Pagoda Style Frame Balcony in the Penthouse, created by Mrs. Fisher, [ca. 1940s-1950s]</a>